DROP SETS AND DOWN SETS: Are they effective and how do you use them?

 Drop Set (for Olympic weightlifting): Sets I use to prescribe for drastic technical improvements.
 After a few heavy sets, a drop set forces an athlete to truly focus on technique.
 Typically, I prefer the pace to be a bit faster and weight a little lighter.
 3 x 3 or 2 x 4 are some sets and reps prescriptions I like using for drop sets.
 I may also make them timed to get the athlete to move faster and force them to find a quick rhythm with stronger technique.

-3 x 8-10 fast
+3 x 7-9 fast at 65-70%

 Burnout (bodybuilding): The burnout is similar to drop sets.
 This is a trick we use to increase Time Under Tension (TuT).
 After 4-6 sets on a movement, I may ask for 20-30 reps on an exercise or even sets of 50 straight.
-This burnout set or drop set can lead to massive gains in muscular hypertrophy and subsequently large growth from the targeted area.
+This burnout set or drop set can lead to massive gains in sarcoplasmic hypertrophy and subsequently large growth from the targeted area.
 Burnouts are a great way to get a quick pump going and to really pack on muscle size.
 Just like their fellow drop sets, they are incredibly effective.

 Drop sets can be used every single day in an athlete’s program.
 They can blow up a targeted area and get rid of inefficiencies.
 As the athlete progresses with a greater drop set performance, they will grow incredibly from the increased volume!